 - No Response: meaning you do not receive any response in the mail.
 If one or more of the bureaus does not respond, you can follow up with a “no response” letter template.

-- Verified: meaning, the bureau refuses to delete them.
+- Verified: meaning the bureau refuses to delete the disputed items.
 This could be a letter verifying the item, or it could be a stall letter.
-If the information was verified, you can follow up requesting the method of verification, you can send a warning letter or even file a complaint to get their attention.
+If the information was verified, you can follow up requesting the method of verification, you can send a warning letter, or even file a complaint to get their attention.
 If it was a stalling letter, the bureaus may be asking for more information or they just dismiss your investigation due to a reason they think is sufficient.
 We have over 100 letters in our library to suit any situation.

-- Deleted: this is the result you want - the bureau removed the information from your report!
+- Deleted: meaning the bureau removed the information from your report.
+This is the result we want.
 If the item was deleted, you can start over with Round 1 and dispute additional items.
 Also, go to the "Dispute Items" page and change the status to deleted.
-Click HERE to learn more about how to do it: Once you update the item to "Deleted" status, your client gets a notification and you look like a hero!
+Once you update the item to "Deleted" status, your client gets a notification and you look like a hero!

 Although the credit repair process is not difficult, this article is simply a summary of what comes after Round 1.
 There are many additional strategies including direct furnisher disputes, validation demands, goodwill interventions, factual disputing, filing complaints, debt settlement, and a range of credit building techniques you can do to get your client's results.
 Regardless of your experience level, our online courses, live training, and #CreditHero community are here to help you every step of the way.